 How do we respond to the lack of morality that we face today?

-We see many Christians openly confronting the principalities of this world by taking them to the streets, to Congress and even sometimes to court.
-Many believers impose and insist on having a say in matters such as abortion, gay rights, racism, equality, and so on.
+We see many Christians openly confronting the principalities of this world.
+They take their concerns to the streets, to Congress, and sometimes even to court.
+They insist on having a say in matters like abortion, gay rights, racism, and equality.
 Is this the right approach?
-Some would say yes, other may say they Christians are not called to be the moral police.
+Some would say yes, others say that Christians are not called to be the moral police.

-As Christians, we should be known by the fruit of radical love, acts of kindness, mercy, humility, and passionate pursuit of justice (Micah 6:8).
-Our light should shine in the the darkness so that others may see the light of the glorious gospel.
+As Christians, we should be known by the fruit of radical love.
+We should also be marked by acts of kindness and mercy.
+Humility and a passionate pursuit of justice (Micah 6:8) should define us.
+Our light should shine in the the darkness so that others can see the light of the glorious gospel.
 If the gospel message, the revelation of God and His grace is hidden from those who are perishing it is because (2 Cor.
 4:3-4; 1 Cor.
 1:18).

 The Apostle Paul says, “Therefore, since through God’s mercy we have this ministry, we do not lose heart.
 Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God.
 And even if our gospel is veiled, it is veiled to those who are perishing.
 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God.
 For what we preach is not ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus’ sake.
 For God, who said, “Let light shine out of darkness, made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ (2 Cor.
 4:1-6).